5 Tips for Managing Your Freelance Side Hustle

 2. Don’t spend too long on one task

 As a freelancer, you might have 2 projects or even 20 at any one time.
+However, it’s important to avoid spending all your time on just one task.

-It’s not just writing or blogging, it can be anything from creating graphic designs to interpreting services or translation.
+You might be surprised about the kind of work freelancers can pick up!
+It’s not just writing or blogging, it can be anything from creating graphics to interpreting services or translation.

 3. Give yourself a cut-off time